A spacewalk has been canceled after a leak was discovered on a Soyuz capsule

 "The best plan of action tonight was to focus all of our attention to sorting what's going on exactly with the Soyuz spacecraft and then we'll regroup tomorrow," said NASA Chief Flight Director Emily Nelson.

-Four others are currently on the station: NASA's Nicole Mann and Josh Cassada, Japan's Koichi Wakata, and Russia's Anna Kikina.
+Four others are currently on the station: NASA's Nicole Mann and Josh Cassada, Japan's Koichi Wakata, and Kikina.
 Those four arrived on SpaceX's Dragon capsule on Oct.
-5. That capsule is only capable of transporting up to four crewmembers back home.
+5. That capsule is only capable of transporting up to four crew members back home.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.